Ernar2002/news-management-app/README.md

 5. To explore a specific API endpoint, follow these steps:

-a.
-Locate the input field labeled "Explore".
+6. Locate the input field labeled "Explore".

-b.
-Enter /v1/api-docs into the input field.
+7. Enter /v1/api-docs into the input field.
 This value represents the endpoint you want to explore.

-c.
 As you type, the Swagger UI page will automatically filter and display matching endpoints.